 • With your sober home listed on the MASH website, you are eligible for referrals from state agencies.
 To read more about referral sources, visit our FAQ page.

-• You’re directly connected to the National Association of Recovery Residences (NARR) and its national resources.
+• You’re directly connected to the National Alliance for Recovery Residences (NARR) and its national resources

-• You’re able to participate in monthly member calls.
+• You’re able to participate in member calls

 • You support the needs of recovering people as vital members of the community